Student Academic Policy and Procedures

 Accepted exchange students take classes alongside their Boston College counterparts and choose courses from the regular BC offerings in the arts and sciences, business, education, and nursing.
 With permission, a few highly qualified students may be allowed to take classes at one of the BC graduate schools.

 While every effort is made to enroll exchange students in the courses requested on their applications, no guarantees can be made.
 Exchange students are urged to be flexible about the subjects and classes they take, and to be certain that they have had any prerequisites required for each requested class.
-Due to high demand, the Economics Department will only guarantee registration in one class, and the Finance Department will allow enrollment in no more than two classes per student.
+Due to high demand, the Economics Department will guarantee registration in only one class, and the Finance Department will enroll students in one but no more than two classes per student.
+Exchange students who wish to take Finance classes should not plan to take classes which are considered core classes required for graduation at their home institution.

 The information sheet How to Find Courses will be helpful in selecting classes.